JanFPV/lofar-RFI-detection/README.md

 ---

+## Calibration Tables

+This repository includes calibration tables specifically for the Irbene LOFAR station, so no additional downloads are required.

+---

 ## System Requirements

 - Python 3.12 (for manual runs)
-- Docker + Docker Compose v2
+- Docker + Docker Compose v2 (for web interface)
 - Stable disk I/O (for writing .dat blocks)
-- No specific CPU performance requirements: the system allows adjusting the number of threads and the processing step to accommodate slower or faster machines
+- No specific CPU performance requirements: the system allows adjusting the number of threads and the block discarding step to accommodate slower or faster machines

 ---

 ## Known Bugs and Limitations

 - `server.log` can grow large, affecting log viewer
+- If an observation is started and no `.dat` file appears, pressing "Stop" will not terminate the process and a Docker restart may be required
+- If a non-existent folder is entered as input, the processing thread will crash and a Docker restart may be required
 - Notebooks may use outdated structure
-- If an observation is started and no `.dat` file appears, pressing "Stop" will not terminate the process and a Docker restart may be required
-- If a non-existent folder is entered as input, the processing thread will crash

 ---

 ## Features Pending / Future Work

-- Create sweep video from web
+- Create sweep videos from web interface (modules are ready, but integration is pending)
-- Develop Web interface for postprocessing
+- Develop Web interface for data postprocessing
 - UI polish for responsiveness

 ---

 This repository supports modular, standalone RFI detection using LOFAR data.
 It bridges scientific imaging, real-time automation, and interactive visualization in a single framework.

----

-This project extends LOFAR single-station imaging capabilities to enable standalone RFI detection and analysis, focusing on data collected at the Irbene LOFAR station.
+It allows RFI detection and analysis, focusing on data collected at the Irbene LOFAR station.

 Feel free to explore, modify, or extend the system to match your research or operational needs.